WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 When `async` is set, `poll_for_event` can yield to other tasks (in this or other
 components) as part of polling for an event.

+If `async` is set, `waitable-set.poll` can return the `TASK_CANCELLED` event
+indicating that the caller requested cancellation.
+If `async` is not set, this
+notification will be remembered and delivered at the next `async` call.

 ### 🔀 `canon waitable-set.drop`